jelhan/croodle/README.md

 you could use `ember test`.
 This is also used in CI.

 Development server has to be started before and listen on `localhost:4200`.
-Run development server by `localhost:4200`.
+Run development server by `ember server`. `php-cgi` has to be installed.